KS3 Assessment Guidance stages

 External Qualifications – Nationally recognised qualifications (such as GCSE/BTEC) which measure performance by external verification and are compared to national averages.

 Further detail of subject assessments can be given via contacting subject leaders.
-Further information regarding the school’ assessment system can discussed by contacting Mr Taylor.
+Further information regarding the school’s assessment system can discussed by contacting Mrs Whitfield.